GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Default service account impersonation for all users.

-If any of the above properties are set then the service account specified will be impersonated by generating a short-lived credential when accessing Google Cloud Storage.
+If any of the above properties are set then the service account specified will be impersonated by generating a short-lived credentials when accessing Google Cloud Storage.

-Configured authentication method will be used to authenticate the request to generate this short-lived credential.
+Configured authentication method will be used to authenticate the request to generate this short-lived credentials.

 If more than one property is set then the service account associated with the user name will take precedence over the service account associated with the